 During one tank engagement with the Japanese, Lt.
 Ed Winger’s tank was disabled by the Japanese.
 The Japanese used flame throwers on the tank blinding John the tank’s driver.
 The tank ended up wedged between two trees.

 After escaping from the tank and attempting to make his way to the Filipino and American lines, Lt.
 Winger was shot by a Filipino soldier who mistook him as an infiltrator.
 To save Lt.
 Winger’s life, John carried him for three days in an attempt to reach a military hospital.
 Lt.
 Winger died before reaching the hospital.
 For this action, John received the Silver Star.

-The night before the American forces were to surrender, John, Sgt.
+The night before the surrender, John, Sgt.
 Jim Bashleben and a few other members of B Company stopped a supply truck.
 The men gorged themselves on condensed milk.
-It was John's belief that doing this helped him and the others survive the march.
-He started the march on April 9th and arrived at Camp O'Donnell on April 15th.
+After drinking the milk, he had energy that he had not felt in months.
+He felt so good that he said, “I could have probably done the march walking on my hands.”
+It was John’s belief that the milk helped him, and the others, survive the march.
+He started the march on April 9 and arrived at Camp O’Donnell on April 15.

 On the march, John witnessed several instances of brutality.
 The Japanese would line the prisoners up and make them wait for hours to get a half cup of water.
 He once saw a Japanese officer walk along the line and knock the cups out of the hands of the prisoners before they had a chance to drink the water.
 John recalled that men who died on the march were buried where they fell.
 In one case, John saw a Japanese detail burying a man who was not dead.
 When the man tried to crawl out of his grave, a Japanese officer hit him with a shovel and then they buried him.